adap/flower/doc/source/tutorial-quickstart-mlx.rst

     # Run with default arguments
     $ flwr run .

-With default argumnets you will see an output like this one:
+With default arguments you will see an output like this one:

 .. code-block:: shell